 There’s no risk in joining – and I think you’ll find it’s exactly what you need to get the hang of Windows 10… and get the most out of it – you might find things you’re really glad to know that you didn’t even know you could do!

 Why not join the course now, while you think of it (and before enrolment ends later this month)?
-Just go here or call 01229 777606
+Just click the button below or call 01229 777606

 Or call 01229 777606